Tag Archives: Art of the Past

 Shiva Nataraja2The story made immediate waves.
 You can find media coverage of our scoop here and here.
 Jason has a story in the June 11th Los Angeles Times on the case.
 We’ve also shared info with Michaela Boland, the national arts writer at The Australian, who has published additional material there.

-As promised, here’s information on four more of objects the museum acquired from Subhash Kapoor, whose Manhattan gallery Art of the Past has been selling ancient art to museums around the world since 1974.
+As promised, here’s information on four more objects the museum acquired from Subhash Kapoor, whose Manhattan gallery Art of the Past has been selling ancient art to museums around the world since 1974.

 Two Dvarapalas, or Door Guardians